Q. What causes hearing loss?

 • Exposure to loud noise

 With sensorineural hearing loss, the ability to hear sounds is reduced.
-Even when speech is loud enough to hear, it may still sound unclear or muffled.
+In some cases, even when speech is loud enough to hear, it may still sound unclear or muffled.

-Cochlear implants provide direct electrical stimulation to the auditory nerve in the inner ear.
-Children and adults with a severe to profound hearing loss who cannot be helped by hearing aids may be candidates for cochlear implants.
+Cochlear implants, and now hybrid cochlear implants, provide direct electrical stimulation to the auditory nerve in the inner ear.
+Children and adults with a moderately-severe to profound hearing loss who cannot be helped by hearing aids may be candidates for cochlear implants.

 According to the National Institute on Deafness and Other Communication Disorders, approximately 4,000 new cases of sensorineural hearing loss occur each year in the United States.
 It can affect anyone, but it typically happens to people 30-60 years of age.